 Ph.D.
 Mechanical Engineering & Materials Science Rice University 2007

 M.S.
 Mechanical Engineering & Materials Science Rice University 2005

 B.S.
 Diploma in Mechanical Engineering & Aeronautics University of Patras (Greece) 2002

-Antonios Kontsos received his diploma in Mechanical Engineering from University of Patras (Greece) in 2002.
-Then he spent 5 years at Rice University where he received his Master of Science in 2005 and PhD in 2007 both from the department of Mechanical Engineering and Materials Science.
-Antonios received a number of awards and scholarships in his undergraduate and graduate education from the Technical Chamber, the National Scholarship Foundation and the Onassis Foundation of Greece, as well as Rice University and the Hellenic Professional Society of Texas.
-He is an author of numerous scientific publications in journals and conference proceedings, has co-edited one book, and holds one patent.
-He also serves as a reviewer in a number of international journals in his research areas of interests.
+Antonios Kontsos received his 5-year diploma in Mechanical Engineering from University of Patras (Greece) in 2002.
+His research in University of Patras was supervised by Prof. Kostopoulos of the Applied Mechanics Laboratory and focused on experimental mechanics with emphasis on post-processing of Acoustic Emission data using pattern recognition methods.
+He then spent about 5 years at RICE University supervised by Prof. Spanos where he received his Master of Science in 2005 and PhD in 2007 both from the department of Mechanical Engineering and Materials Science.
+His research at RICE focused on nonlinear and probabilistic analysis using both mathematical and computational tools to include such effects when investigating the mechanical behavior of advanced materials.
+Dr. Kontsos continued his training as a postdoctoral researcher at The University of Texas at Austin under the supervision of Prof. Landis, where he investigated the coupled thermomechanical response of ferroelectric materials.
+Antonios received a number of awards and scholarships in his undergraduate and graduate education from the Technical Chamber, the National Scholarship Foundation and the Onassis Foundation of Greece, as well as from RICE University and the Hellenic Professional Society of Texas.
+He is an author of scientific publications in journals and conference proceedings, has co-edited two book chapters, and holds two patents.
+He also serves in the editorial board of several international journals in his areas of expertise.